Warning

 Continuous Integration

 The client tests are run against each pull request to Galaxy using GitHub actions.
 If any of these tests fail, the pull request will be marked red.
 This test suite is moderately prone to having tests fail that are unrelated to the pull request being tested; if this test suite fails on a pull request with changes that seem to be unrelated to the pull request - ping the Galaxy committers on the pull request and request a re-run.
-The GitHub actions workflow definition for these tests is located in .github/workflows/jest.yaml below Galaxy’s root.
+The GitHub actions workflow definition for these tests is located in .github/workflows/client-unit.yaml below Galaxy’s root.

 Tool Framework Tests